ouseful-course-containers/ou-tm112-notebooks/notebooks/.md/Bonus notebook - Sonification Demo.md

 Audio([tone440(t) for t in np.arange(0, duration, 1/rate)], rate=rate, autoplay=False)
 ```

-## Sonifying Data
+## Sonifying data

 As well as playing simple tones, we can also generate audio signals of varying frequencies based on data values contained within a dataset.

-We will create a couple of helper functions to generate an "audio" dataset from a
+We will create a couple of helper functions to generate an "audio" dataset from a numerical dataset.

 ```python
 # Function to find the value of a sine wave of a given frequency at a particular time